 Also make sure to visit the T’boli Cultural Village and get to know the T’boli tribe.
 Here you can sleep in a traditional long house (called Gono Bong), taste native dishes such as native chicken cooked inside a bamboo paired with local Arabica coffee served in bamboo mug, and watch children perform dances.

 There is no nearby airport in Lake Holon.
-To get here, take a local flight to Davao City.
-Ride a bus to Koronadal and then a van to the town of T’boli.
-Register in the tourism office and then trek for 3-4 hours to reach Lake Holon.
+To get here, take a local flight to Davao City or General Santos City.
+Ride a bus or van to Marbel and then another van to T’boli.
+Register at the tourism office and then trek for 3-4 hours to reach Lake Holon.